Coronavirus COVID-19 Updates: uc.edu/publichealth

 Grant number: P30 ES030283

-Services and technologies: Services provided includes (a) Generate hypotheses based on background data and sample size calculation related to miRNA, RNA-Seq, Proteomics, Metabolomics and Microbiota data for animal studies involving balanced ANOVA Model; (b) Analysis of animal studies with simple approach (two-group comparison) and efficient ANOVA models, and design and analyses of clinical studies involving retrospective and prospective clinical studies- cross sectional, cross-over and longitudinal; (c) Analyses with FDR correction of miRNA, RNA-Seq, Proteomics, Metabolomics and Microbiota data; (d) Statistical consideration section for protocols and grants, and provide data, safety and monitoring in clinical trials; (e) Develop and validate R and SAS programs and perform statistical analysis and prepare statistical reports, and develop efficient and robust biostatistics and bioinformatics methods.
-Analysis includes methods such as survival analysis, longitudinal analysis, missing data analysis, high-dimensional data analysis including GWAS, Microbiome data, RNA-Seq (NGS) data, Proteomics data, Microarray data, Pathway and network analyses.
+Services and technologies: Services provided includes (a) Generate hypotheses based on background data and sample size calculation related to miRNA, RNA-Seq, Proteomics, Metabolomics and Microbiota data for animal studies involving balanced ANOVA Model; (b) Analysis of animal studies with simple approach (two-group comparison) and efficient ANOVA models, and design and analyses of clinical studies involving retrospective and prospective clinical studies- cross sectional, cross-over and longitudinal; (c) Analyses with FDR correction of miRNA, RNA-Seq, Transcriptomics, Proteomics, Metabolomics and Microbiota data; (d) Statistical and bioinformatics consideration section for protocols and grants, and provide data, safety and monitoring in clinical trials; (e) Develop and validate R and SAS programs and perform statistical analysis and prepare statistical reports, and develop efficient and robust biostatistics and bioinformatics methods.
+Analysis includes methods such as survival analysis, longitudinal analysis, missing data analysis, high-dimensional data analysis including GWAS, Microbiome data, high-throughput sequencing data, Proteomics data, Microarray data, Pathway and network analyses.
 Areas of special interest include repeated measures models, measurement error, spatio-temporal methods, computational biology, statistical genetics, clinical informatics and Bayesian methods. https://louisville.edu/ciehs/cores/bifc

 Michigan Center on Lifestage Environmental Exposures and Disease (M-LEEaD)